bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

 # HAProxy Data Plane API Configuration
 This document covers configuration and basic usage of the HAProxy Data Plane API on Red Hat Enterprise Linux and Fedora distributions and is intended as a supplement to the [README.md](README.md) file.
-It is adapted from the [Using the Data Plane API]([https://www.haproxy.com/documentation/hapee/1-9r1/configuration/dataplaneapi/](https://www.haproxy.com/documentation/hapee/1-9r1/configuration/dataplaneapi/)).
+It is adapted from the [Using the Data Plane API](https://www.haproxy.com/documentation/hapee/1-9r1/configuration/dataplaneapi/) document from HAProxy Technologies.
 The prerequisite for using this document is that HAProxy has already been configured and has been started.

 ## General Data Plane API configuration
 The system configuration file can be found at **/etc/sysconfig/dataplaneapi**.
 Please review this file, especially for the **PORT** and **USERLIST** values to make sure they will work in your environment.